 Most recently, in 2011-12, the government proposed to retain a (proportionately greater) number of seats for Church of England Bishops in a smaller, partially appointed but mainly elected chamber.
 It also proposed to give the Church of England new powers to choose which bishops represent the Church, and to exempt those Bishops from provisions which would apply to other members, including those on expulsion and suspension, creating a new, independent and largely unaccountable bloc for the Church of England in our parliament.
 Thousands of members of the public protested by writing to their MP and the minister then responsible for Lords Reform Nick Clegg.
 We also submitted written evidence to the Joint Committee looking at the draft House of Lords Reform Bill, and were subsequently invited to give oral evidence to the Committee on our position.
 The wider reform proposals were subsequently dropped, but ministers later said that they received more correspondence speaking against the place of the bishops than they did on any other issue related to Lords reform.

-Since then the BHA has continued to work with MPs and peers to speak out against the place of the Bishops.
+Since then Humanists UK has continued to work with MPs and peers to speak out against the place of the Bishops.
 For instance, in 2015 we pointed out that the introduction of the first female Bishop still meant that they represent a tiny proportion of the population; we also helped young humanists speak out from within the Lords chamber on the need to strengthen our democracy, including getting rid of the Bishops.
 In 2016 MPs from the All Party Parliamentary Humanist Group also voiced concern at the Bishops’ continuing presence.

 You can also support Humanists UK’s campaigns by becoming a member.
 Campaigns cost money – quite a lot of money – and we need your financial support.
 Instead or in addition, you can make a donation to Humanists UK.